Here is everything you need to get ready for technical interviews, behavioral questions and negotiating salary offers.

 Large companies such as Google or Facebook start with a phone screen with a recruiter, then do 1 – 2 phone technical interviews where you do some coding, and then you move to the on-site interviews.

-Task #1: Go ahead and read the Interview Formats section of the Tech Interview Handbook created by Yangshun Tay, a Facebook employee, to understand how different companies structure their different interviews.
+Task 1: Read the Interview Formats section of the Tech Interview Handbook created by Yangshun Tay, a Facebook employee, to understand how different companies structure their different interviews.

 Regardless of the structure and the number of interviews, you need to be prepared for the following types of questions: